Codecademy Pro: Worth It or Waste of Money?

 edX

-edX offers university-level courses and professional certificates in partnership with top institutions, catering to those looking for formal recognition of their skills.
+edX offers university-level courses and professional certificates in partnership with top institutions, catering to those seeking formal recognition of their skills.

 Courses include video lectures, readings, and assignments, often with deadlines to mimic a classroom experience.